awsdocs/aws-cdk-guide/doc_source/tools.md

 Options:

-  --bootstrap-bucket-name, -b,              The name of the CDK toolkit bucket --toolkit-bucket-name                                                 [string]
+  --bootstrap-bucket-name, -b,              The name of the CDK toolkit bucket;
+  --toolkit-bucket-name                     bucket will be created and must not
+                                            exist                       [string]

   --bootstrap-kms-key-id                    AWS KMS master key ID used for the
                                             SSE-KMS encryption          [string]